zainiftikhar52422/ro2/README.md

-fir of all install virtual env "pip install virtualenv" make a folder name "flask" on desktop open cmd in "flask" folder run this command "virtualenv venv" and run in that cmd this command "venv/bin/activate"
+first of all install virtual env "pip install virtualenv" make a folder name "flask" on desktop now uncompress all repositroy file in "flask" folder open cmd in "flask" folder run this command "virtualenv venv" and run in that cmd this command "venv/bin/activate"